 - Do expect to find that the person who has had the seizure will be confused and tired afterwards.

-The One More Step Challenge: Are you able to take one extra step to do something you haven’t done before, with the necessary guardrails in place?
+The One More Step Challenge: Are you able to take one extra step to do something you haven’t done before, with the necessary safety measures in place?

-Celebrate our global community of virtual shipmates who will take their own steps on a personal voyage towards living a fuller life.
+Celebrate our global community of Virtual Shipmates who joined the One More Step Challenges on a personal voyage towards living a fuller life.

 The Sail For Epilepsy voyage, skippered by a person with epilepsy, will cross the world’s oceans.
 View the latest updates, photos, and videos sent in from the boat.